Updated on: 11/22/2019

 According to the Washington State Patrol, a 20-year-old Marysville man driving a Honda Accord ran a stop sign at Sunnyside School Road.
 He hit a Dodge Avenger, which was northbound on Highway 9.

-The driver of the Accord and the driver of the Avenger, a 55-year-old Lake Stevens man, were both killed.
+The driver of the Accord and the driver of the Avenger, a 55-year-old Lake Stevens man, were both killed in the auto accident.
 An 18-year-old Everett man in the Accord and a 54-year-old Lake Stevens woman in the Avenger were both injured and transported to Providence Regional Medical Center in Everett.

 No charges were recommended by the WSP.